You Think Your Cat Hates Pet Clothes? How to Turn a “Nay” into a “Yay”!

 I hope you’re doing well!

-Today, I want to talk about a question I get all the time: What if my cat hates wearing clothes?
-Even before the sweater arrives, many customers ask me how to make sure their cat will actually like it.
+Today I want to talk about something I get asked all the time: “What if my cat hates wearing clothes?”
+Even before the sweater arrives, a lot of customers ask me how to make sure their cat will actually tolerate it, let alone like it.
 And honestly?
-I totally get it.
+I get it — I’d also be wondering whether I want to spend my hard-earned money on something that might end up being a flop because my cat said, “No, no way, not in this or any of my other 8 lifetimes”.

 Let’s talk about it.